Coming in October:

 Show Your Support

-We stand on the traditional land of the Winefelly Tribe of the Kalapuya people, who have been here since time immemorial.
+SCEC is located on the traditional land of the Winefelly Tribe of the Kalapuya people, who have been here since time immemorial.
 We recognize and honor their ties to this homeland and support efforts to return the land to Indigenous sovereignty.

 Summer Camp 2022 See more info here.

-Our interactive history programs for children and families include school field trips, classes, historical summer camps, and several special events throughout the year.
+Our interactive history programs for children and families include school field trips, classes, summer camps, and several special events throughout the year.
 We also offer monthly homeschool classes for your group from September through May.
-Some of our favorite activities include butter churning, grain grinding, sewing, making puppets, learning pioneer games and songs, washing clothes, gardening, herbal walks and trading with the trapper.
+Some of our favorite activities include butter churning, grain grinding, sewing, making puppets, games and songs, washing clothes, gardening, herbal walks and trading with the trapper.
 Summer camps include visits from specialists like the medicine woman, the spinner, the trapper and more.
 Learn about ways of living in harmony with the Earth, foraging, respect, giving thanks, and protecting the environment.
 Our goal is to be culturally responsive in all our teachings, including about Native and colonial settler relationships, both positive and negative.

 We are located at the historic Snapp House in Cottage Grove.
 See More>